 Antenatal Reference Service

 RCI offers an antenatal reference service for women whose plasma contains irregular antibodies.
 The specificity of the antibody is determined or confirmed and the concentration is measured.
-All investigations related to the prevention of HDFN are in accordance with the Guideline for Blood Grouping and Antibody Testing in Pregnancy (2006) www.bcshguidelines.com .
+All investigations related to the prevention of haemolytic disease of the fetus and newborn (HDFN) are in accordance with the British Society for Haematology (BSH) Guideline for Blood Grouping and Antibody Testing in Pregnancy (2016).

-If the antibody is confirmed and is of clinical significance to the fetus, the antibody will be quantified or titrated and follow-up tests performed as recommended by BCSH guidelines above.
+If the antibody is confirmed and is of clinical significance to the fetus, the antibody will be quantified or titrated and follow-up tests performed as recommended by BSH guidelines.
 Antibody cards and explanatory leaflets are issued to all women who have clinically significant antibodies.

 The follow-up investigations are: